maitreverge/minishell_101/ressources/maitreverge/README.md

 The `isatty` function is a standard C function that checks if a file descriptor refers to a terminal.

-- ***Function Description***:: `isatty` checks if the file descriptor fd refers to a terminal.
+- ***Function Description***: `isatty` checks if the file descriptor fd refers to a terminal.
 It returns 1 if fd is an open file descriptor referring to a terminal; otherwise 0 is returned, and `errno` is set to indicate the error.

 - ***Prototype***: `int isatty(int fd);`